 Yves Bonnefoy

-Yves Bonnefoy, often acclaimed as France’s greatest living poet, has published nine major collections of verse, several books of tales, and numerous studies of literature and art.
-He has also served as the chief editor of an important dictionary of world mythology, in two volumes.
-He succeeded Roland Barthes in the Chair of Comparative Poetics at the Collège de France, and is perennially cited as a leading candidate for the Nobel Prize for Literature.
-His work has been translated into scores of languages, and he himself is a celebrated translator of Shakespeare, Yeats, Keats, and Leopardi.
-Most recently, he has added the European Prize for Poetry of 2006 and the Kafka Prize for 2007 to his long list of honors.
-He lives in Paris.
+Yves Bonnefoy (1923-2016) was one of France’s greatest poets.
+He published ten major collections of verse, several books of tales, and numerous studies of literature and art.
+He succeeded Roland Barthes in the Chair of Comparative Poetics at the Collège de France, and was often cited as a leading candidate for the Nobel Prize.
+His work was translated into scores of languages, and he himself was a celebrated translator of Shakespeare, Yeats, Keats, and Leopardi.
+The European Prize for Poetry of 2006 and the Kafka Prize for 2007 figured among his many honors.
+In 2023, the centenary of his birth, his works were published in the prestigious Pléiade series of French authors.

 • Two Stages